 - Your 15-month-old can -- and should -- sleep through the night.
-If she isn't, ask your pediatrician.
+If they aren't, ask your pediatrician.

 - Toddlers need about 12 to 14 hours of sleep.

 - Kids who wake up groggy aren't sleeping enough.